ShieldSword/ShieldSword/README.md

 ## About Me

 I got curious.
 Really curious about why we do compliance manually when we could automate it.
-That question led me here—learning to code, building tools, and discovering that the most interesting problems live where GRC meets engineering.
+That question led me here; learning to code, building tools, and discovering that the most interesting problems live where GRC meets engineering.

 I was getting boxed in by the traditional compliance path.
-Not because GRC isn't amazing—it is—but because I wanted to stay relevant, stay curious, and do things differently.
+Not because GRC isn't amazing, it is, but because I wanted to stay relevant, stay curious, and do things differently.
 So here I am, teaching myself as I go, and proving that there are many different faces in GRC.
 The field is never too crowded for people willing to approach it from a new angle.

 ## What I Work With